Quantitative EEG (qEEG)

-If you average 2-3 qEEG’s a month, it probably justifies a 19+ channel digital EEG machine ($200-350 leased a month or $7-12k outlay).
+If you average 2-3 qEEG’s a month, it probably justifies a 19+ channel digital EEG machine ($200-350 leased a month or $7-12k to purchase).
 Once people have a qEEG machine, they usually end up offering it to more of their clients.
-It can be a useful tool for many clients who find the concept of getting a brain map very credible.
+It can be a useful tool for many clients who find the concept of getting a brain map credible and tangible information.

 Should I use a qEEG service or analyze the EEG data myself?